-1. Description of the interest.
+1. Description of the Interest.
 An adequate description of the interest involved should include not only the type of interest (stock, mutual fund, outside employment, etc.), but also an approximation of the value of the interest (e.g., current market value of stock or other investment holding, or annual salary from outside employment).

 - 2. Description of the particular matter and the employee's role in the matter.
-Be sure to include an adequate description of the particular matters to which the waiver applies and the employee's role in In other words, the waiver should the matters. explain in enough detail the types of matters in which the employee is likely to participate that might affect the financial interest concerned, and potential effect those matters might have on relevant financial interests.
+Be sure to include an adequate description of the particular matters to which the waiver applies and the employee's role in the matters.
+In other words, the waiver should explain in enough detail the types of matters in which the employee is likely to participate that might affect the financial interest concerned, and the potential effect those matters might have on the relevant financial interests.
 The specificity of such information can vary greatly from waiver to waiver.
-It may be as broad as including any particular matter affecting the financial interest or as limited as describing only a single particular matter. if the waiver will apply to all particular matters under an employee's responsibility, you should include reasonably detailed description of responsibilities. - If applicable, the waiver must include 3.
-Limitations. any limitations on the employee's ability to act in the particular matters involved.
-This might include limits on the particular matters to which the waiver or limits the work applies on an employee authorized to do on a particular matter.
-For example, have waiver that employee may a allows participation in matters related to a particular specifically excludes contract, but any contract negotiations or formal evaluations.
-Another common limitation is that the employee may be prohibited from working on particular matters where a conflicting entity is a party, but may work on broader policy matters affecting the entity as part of a class or Also, a waiver can be time-limited, e.g., group. until the disqualifying interest is divested.
+It may be as broad as including any particular matter affecting the financial interest or as limited as describing only a single particular matter.
+However, if the waiver will apply to all particular matters under an employee's responsibility, you should include reasonably detailed description of these responsibilities. - Limitations.
+If applicable, the waiver must include 3. any limitations on the employee's ability to act in the particular matters involved.
+This might include limits on the particular matters to which the waiver applies or limits on the work an employee authorized to do on a particular matter.
+For example, employee may have a waiver that participation in matters related to a particular contract, but specifically excludes any contract negotiations or formal evaluations.
+Another common limitation is that the employee may be prohibited from working on particular matters where a conflicting entity is a party, but may work on broader policy matters affecting the entity as part of a class or group.
+Also, a waiver can be time-limited, e.g., the disqualifying interest until is divested.
 Limitations tailored to an individual's specific circumstances can demonstrate that your agency has used its best efforts to address and resolve potential conflicts. - 4.
 Additional factors taken into consideration.
 Agencies normally take a variety of other factors into consideration when issuing either a (b)(1) or (b)(3) waiver.
 These factors are discussed in more detail in Sections V and VI.